Mahe2112s/BookManagement/README.md

 spread operator updates existing value with new value (exisiting value,new value);
 ...each,...data works like the values is each is updated by values in data.

+## Router Folder

+In routes folder we user two different files 1.books.json 2.users.json Due to complexity of writing entire users routes and books routes, we segregated into 2 routes for understability.

+The default code for importing routes is

+const express = require("express");

+const router = express.Router();

+/_ CODE _/

+module.exports = router; --> return statement